twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 care about keeping the dimensional interface functional, they can disassemble it for 1d2 pliable metal and 2 io and a random cypher.

+> Pliable metal is as strong
+and durable as steel,
+but flexible enough
+to make bags, books,
+hinges, and so on.

 ### 더 많은 돔
 The other domes in this cave are left for the GM